mooncaker816/freetype/README.md

 This is a clone repo from golang/freetype with some special changes.

-1. search cmap subtables in below order so that to ensure always get as many as characters
+1. search cmap subtables in below order so that to ensure always get characters as many as possible

 platformID | platformSpecificID | Description
 -----------|--------------------|--------